 Even as the pandemic’s effects linger, IBISWorld’s recent report affirms that the commercial real estate space shows no signs of slowing, with 3.8% year-over-year growth projected and a $1 trillion valuation.
-To grow a competitive portfolio, real estate investment managers must race forward to source every relevant deal, analyze potential returns, and follow internal deal execution protocols.
-Unfortunately, technology, process and communication-related complications often leave deals hanging in the balance, meaning that firms run the risk of doubling back on certain deals, or losing opportunities to competitors.
-Honing in on real estate pipeline management can help you to eliminate bottlenecks, ensuring that deals flow properly and that your team works efficiently.
+To grow a competitive portfolio, real estate investment managers must source every relevant deal, analyze potential returns, and execute on the best opportunities.
+Unfortunately, technology, workflow and communication-related complications often leave deals hanging in the balance.
+When this happens, you run the risk of losing momentum–or even the entire deal.
+Honing in on real estate pipeline management can help you to eliminate bottlenecks and reduce friction, ensuring that deals flow efficiently and that your firm generates the highest returns.

 Read on to learn about 8 real estate pipeline management bottlenecks you can eliminate with the right technology.

 - The Goal of Real Estate Pipeline Management: Visibility, Deal Flow & Scale